-Students who wish to apply for admission to our graduate program for the 2021-2022 academic year are not required to take the GRE or MCAT or submit a GRE or MCAT score report as part of their application package.
-However, students may voluntarily submit GRE or MCAT test scores and they will be reviewed as part of the holistic application consideration.
+Students who wish to apply for admission to our graduate program for the 2023-2024 academic year are not required to take the GRE or MCAT or submit a GRE or MCAT score report as part of their application package.
+However, students may voluntarily submit GRE or MCAT test scores, which will be reviewed as part of the holistic application consideration.
 The applications with GRE or MCAT scores will not be given greater weight than those that do not include scores.

 Upcoming Application Deadlines: